 Once removed from the oven, the cookies will need to hang out on the baking sheet for a couple of minutes.
 Then, using the thinnest spatula you can get your hands on, transfer the cookies to a cooling rack.
 Let the cookies cool until the middle sets.
 You’ll know they are done once you can pick them up!

-Full Disclosure: These cookies do not last long (especially in the summertime!).
-They are delicate.
+These vegan lace cookies do not last long (especially in the summertime!).
+They’re delicate.
 They don’t store well, as they become soft and super sticky.
 They should be consumed within the first 2 to 3 hours of baking but they are best enjoyed immediately.
 Check out more tips and ideas on how to transport below, after the recipe.
 This might have something to do with the fact that I live in the hottest, most humid city in America.
 If these were baked in the winter (which traditionally they are), they might last a bit longer (or if in a dry, desert environment like Las Vegas).
 Either way, for best results- eat immediately!

 1 tablespoon golden flaxseed meal